How to Lower Interchange Rates with Level 3 Processing

 The more data a business passes with a transaction, the lower the interchange rate it pays to process the transaction.

-Level 3 processing is used in B2B and B2G transactions to help larger businesses monitor and track their spending by collecting a set of additional line-item details.
-Utilizing that extra data, this top level of processing offers significantly lower interchange rates for Visa and Mastercard transactions.
+Level 3 processing is used in B2B and B2G transactions to help larger businesses save on processing rates and fees.
+By collecting and providing an additional set of transactional data, this top level of processing offers significantly lower interchange rates for Visa and Mastercard transactions.
 If your business accepts corporate, purchasing, or government credit cards, you can qualify for Level 3 processing rates.

 In short, the more data a business passes with a transaction, the lower the interchange rate it pays to process the transaction.

 The card processing level your business uses is related to how much information you collect about a customer when you charge them.
 By default, companies process at Level 1, which means that each transaction includes: